brookinsconsulting/bccie/doc/INSTALL.md

 ===========================

 Copy the extension files into the extension directory

 ===========================

-Copy the package into the `extension' directory in the root of your eZ Publish installation.
+Copy the package into the `extension` directory in the root of your eZ Publish installation.

-2. Unpack the extension package files into the extension directory
+Unpack the extension package files into the extension directory
 ===========================

 Unpack the files in the distribution.
 The command necessary is depends on the file you downloaded.